angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 - Remove default placeholder content
 - Add Angular Material component framework & Tailwind CSS

+## Important preparation

+1. Setup IDE to run prettier with key shortcut (usually `CTRL ALT SHIFT P` in Webstorm / `SHIFT ALT F` in VS Code)
+2. Setup IDE expand to level 1, 2, 3, 4, 5 keyboard shortcuts
+3. Eslint working in the IDE (may need manual setup and selecting of the `working directory`)
+4. (part of exercise) Pre-configure most commonly used schematics like `component`, `directive`, ...

 ## TODO 1 - Learn how to use Angular CLI

 1. Run `ng version` to  confirm version of your global Angular CLI (should be 15).
 If not, please update it using `npm i -g @angular/cli@latest`.